About Kira

 Photography by Lola Scott Art

-kira rockwell (she/her) is a playwright and Atlanta based educator, originally from the heart of Texas.
+kira rockwell (she/her) is a playwright and Atlanta-based educator, originally from the heart of Texas.
 She was recently featured in the American Theatre Magazine as an artist to watch.
 Rockwell is a Fellow with the Mass Cultural Council, a recipient of the Judith Royer Excellence in Playwriting Award, Gene Gabriel Moore Playwriting Award, Second Place recipient of the Paula Vogel Playwriting Award, Three-time Finalist for the O’Neill, Runner-Up for the Princess Grace, and more.

 As an educator, Rockwell currently teaches at Georgia State University, and virtually through writing centers across New England.
 Previously with Brandeis University, Wheaton College, and as a guest with institutions such as Alliance Theatre and Hyde Square Task Force.